ArdNut/Thermostat/README.md

 that will do that for you), and then unzip it into a directory called "Thermostat" in your Arduino "sketchbook" directory.

+### Required libraries

+For this project you will need the following additional libraries:

+- DS1302RTC library by Timur Maksimov
+- ClickEncoder library from karl@pitrich.com
+- The DHT22 library by Ben Adams

 Refer to Chapter 12 for instructions on how to test the code to verify that it is working correctly with the hardware.